أمير الكويت: المنظومة الخليجية تجاوزت ظروفاً معقدة إقليمياً ودولياً

 دولة فلسطينية مستقلة

-The Emir of Kuwait, Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah, in his speech at the 46th Gulf Summit held in Bahrain, affirmed that the Gulf Cooperation Council has overcome complex regional and international circumstances and significant challenges, achieving stability through collective security and a shared destiny.
+The Emir of Kuwait, Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah, in his speech at the 46th Gulf Summit held in Bahrain, affirmed that the Gulf Cooperation Council (GCC) has overcome complex regional and international circumstances and serious challenges, achieving stability through collective security and a shared destiny.

 Crossing Challenges Towards Peace

-He stated in his speech before the 46th session of the Supreme Council of the Gulf Cooperation Council that, based on the council's pivotal position as an effective political and economic force regionally and internationally, the Gulf Cooperation Council assures its generations that unity and mutual efforts are the ways to cross challenges towards peace.
+The Emir of the State of Kuwait stated in his speech before the 46th session of the Supreme Council of the Gulf Cooperation Council that, based on the council's pivotal position as an effective political and economic force regionally and internationally, the GCC confirms to its generations that unity and cooperation are the ways to overcome challenges towards peace.

 Solidarity with Doha